Adjusted basis is the original cost of an item adjusted for certain events. These events might increase or decrease your

 - Amount of the credit for taxes paid (Box 2)

 - Return of nontaxable capital distributions -- Reduce your basis by the amount of return of capital.
 Don't reduce your basis below zero.
 This should be nontaxable distributions you might receive from the mutual fund or stock.
-These distributions are on Form 1099-DIV, box 3.
+These distributions are on Form 1099-DIV, Box 3.
 They aren’t the same as capital gain distributions or exempt-interest dividends.
-To learn more, see the Nontaxable Distributions tax tip.
+If you'd like to learn more, see the Nontaxable Distributions tax tip.